pranabdas/machine-learning/docs/introduction.md

     - Adversarial Learning
     - Genetic Algorithms

-:::note Question?
+:::note Application Scope

-Today data science is widely utilized by technology companies to deliver advertisement recommendations, other recommendation systems like news feed, songs, videos, shopping; supply and demand analysis, speech recognition/ natural language processing, lifestyle improvements including medical applications, recognize pattern to detect frauds etc. Most of these applications requires extremely large and complex datasets.
-Are there applications where small datasets from our day to day life can be useful in a practical way?
+Today data science is heavily utilized by technology companies to power recommendation systems like advertisements, news feed, songs, videos, shopping;
+supply and demand analysis, speech recognition/ natural language processing, lifestyle improvements including medical applications, recognize pattern to detect frauds etc. Most of these applications requires extremely large and complex datasets.
+However, sometimes trained models are openly available for ready made usage.
+Beyond those, are there applications where small datasets from our day to day life can be useful in a practical way?

 :::